hudson-and-thames/mlfinlab/docs/source/implementations/frac_diff.rst

 Research Notebook
 =================

-The following research notebook can be used to better understand fractionally differentiated features
+The following research notebook can be used to better understand fractionally differentiated features.

 Fractionally Differentiated Features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~